 Satoshi Nakamoto Coming Clean..
 Or Not?

-And so while there were many signs that Wright could have either been Satoshi Nakamoto, or was working close with him or people that were…. there are some serious aspects that put it all in question.
+And so while there were many signs that Wright could have either been Satoshi Nakamoto or was working closely with him or people that were.
+There are some serious points of data that put it all into question.

-In spite of all the clues as to Wright’s possible secret life—some that he apparently placed himself—Wright has demonstrated such a talent for obfuscation and a love of privacy that he’s never even raised the suspicions of most Nakamoto-worshipping bitcoiners.
+Despite all the clues as to Wright’s possible secret life—some that he clearly placed himself—Wright has demonstrated such a talent for obfuscation and love of privacy that he’s never even raised the suspicions of most Nakamoto-worshipping bitcoiners.
 “If we don’t want to go out there and say ‘I’m a billionaire,’ or ‘I’m running XYZ,’ or ‘this is my life,’ I shouldn’t have to tell people that,” Wright told the Las Vegas crowd in October when an audience member asked his thoughts about what bitcoin means for property rights.
 “We should be able to choose how we live.”

 If Wright is bitcoin’s creator, the revelation of his work carries more importance than merely sating the curiosity of a few million geeks.

 Wright seemed to take personal offense at the Newsweek story.
 “I do not want to be your poster boy.
 I am not found, and I do not want to be,” he writes in another message the same day.
 The email addressed to a colleague and titled “please leak,” may have been an early draft of the Nakamoto’s posted denial of Newsweek’s story.
 That public denial, a rare message from Nakamoto posted from his account on the P2P Foundation forum, simply read, “I am not Dorian Nakamoto.”
 But Wright’s private response was far angrier.
 “Stop looking… Do you know what privacy means?
 A gift freely given is just that and no more!”